Herman Miller® Caper® Stacking Chair

 Ordering & Shipping Information

-Shop our in-Stock Quick Ship selection now — ships free in 1-2 days.
+Shop our In-Stock selection now — ships free in 1-2 days.
 Customizable chairs ship within 4 to 6 weeks.

 Herman Miller History